-After a few well-received presentations to senior executives, a few colleagues at my new company asked me, based on the positive effect I got, “Can you give us some tips on persuasion?”
+After a few well-received presentations to senior executives, some colleagues at my new company asked me, based on the positive effect I got, “Can you give us some tips on persuasion?”

-I’ve been doing product management a long time, and over time my presentation skills have just naturally gotten more polished.
-A lot of it seems like second nature to me.
-But I have studied presentation skills and persuasion skills over the years.
-And as I reflected on all the books I’ve read, and videos I’ve watched, and the trainings I’ve taken, I realized I do have a few tips I can share.
-They could help you level up your persuasion game right away.
+I’ve been doing product management a long time.
+Over time my presentation skills have naturally gotten more polished as a result of a lot of practice.
+But I have also studied presentation skills and persuasion skills over the years.
+And, reflecting on all the books I’ve read, videos I’ve watched, and trainings I’ve taken, I came up with 8 tips you can use right away to level up your persuasion game.

 At the end of this article, I provide a short bibliography of a few books and presentations on persuasion that have been very influential.